sl45/tipfortap/README.md

     *``-shortest`` takes the shortest file to be the final length for the output file.*

-5. A framemd5 report can be generated with this command:
+5. A frame-based md5 checksum report can be generated with this command:

        ffmpeg -i MOVIE.mov -f framemd5 MOVIE.framemd5

+6. A batch script to batch convert files with ffmpeg:

+       dir/b/s "\\folder\*.mkv" >mkvlist.txt
+       for /F "delims=;" %%F in (mkvlist.txt) do ffmpeg.exe  -i "%%F" (corresponding cmd) "%%~dF%%~pF%%~nF.mov" del mkvlist.txt

 ## MediaInfo
 [MediaInfo](https://mediaarea.net/en/MediaInfo) provides detailed descriptions for AV materials.
 This command will export technical characteristics of the media asset as a separate XML file.